hoch/stasis/README.md

 - [Dust.js](http://linkedin.github.io/dustjs/) templating
 - [Polymer](http://www.polymer-project.org/) elements

-I simply put the best things in the web world into create __Stasis__ and the boilerplate. _(This is why I refer this project as opinionated.)_ So far it has been good enough for me.
-So I thought I would share!
+I simply put the best things in the web world into create __Stasis__ and the boilerplate. _(This is why I refer this project as opinionated.)_ [So far it has been good enough for me.](http://hoch.io) So I thought I would share!

 ### Prerequisites

 - GNU Make and Git
-- Node.js and Bower
+- Node.js, Bower and Grunt

 On OS X and Linux systems, GNU Make and Git should be already installed.
-To install [Node.js](http://nodejs.org/) and [Bower](http://bower.io/), visit the project pages.
+To install [Node.js](http://nodejs.org/), [Bower](http://bower.io/) and [Grunt](http://gruntjs.com/), visit the project pages.

 ### Installation